 Special Unit 2: All the episodes for this short-lived UPN show had simple two-word titles that began with "The" - as in "The Brothers", "The Web", "The Walls", etc.

-Sadly, season 2 dropped the theme and just named episodes like they'd normally do.
-Still, a lot of one word titles...
+Season 2 dropped the theme and just named episodes as they'd normally do.
+Still, a lot of one-word titles...

 Still Standing: Each episode begins with the word "Still": "Still Bad", "Still Losin' It", etc.